-Since the 2018 report, the highlights of the building improvements include: upgrades to interior fluorescent fixtures were completed, upgrades made to the security system, including cameras, the gym floor was refinished, repairs were made to exterior concrete, and the generator was inspected and repaired.
-In addition, the portable Career and Technology Studies (CTS) facility was installed permanently.
+Since the 2018 report, building improvements include: upgrades to interior fluorescent fixtures, upgrades made to the security system, including cameras, the gym floor was refinished, repairs made to exterior concrete, and the generator was inspected and repaired.
+In addition, the portable Career and Technology Studies (CTS) facility was permanently installed.